CSC207-UofT/course-project-purplemongoose/phase2/accessibility.md

 ## Target demographics

-Whether or not the program is less likely to be used by a certain demographic
+This application, kard, is not likely to be less used to be one less group than another.
+Its user interface is designed so that it is easily used and accommodates to a variety of different audiences.
+On the backend, the way that the entities and relationships are set up allow for the extended application to organizations beyond just corporate settings.